kunalspathak/SVE_dotnet/docs/SME.md

 The first option to be considered would be to do something similar to what ACLE proposes for C++ code.
 Introduce a method attributes "SME_STREAMING" and "SME_STREAMING_COMPATIBLE" corresponding to `arm_streaming` and `arm_streaming_compatible` respectively.
 Having these method attributes, user can use them on methods that will have contain the code related to SME and streaming.

-Code generator can inspect these attributes and accordingly add relevant streaming state change instructions at appropriate places in caller of such methods, if applicable.
+The Code generator can inspect these attributes and accordingly add relevant streaming state change instructions at appropriate places in caller of such methods, if applicable.
 In below example, streaming state change is inserted in `Bar()` method for calling non-streaming `Baz()` method from it.

-Code generator could also optimize the number of times it need to change between streaming states as seen in `Baz()`, a non-streaming method below.
+The Code generator could also optimize the number of times it need to change between streaming states as seen in `Baz()`, a non-streaming method below.
 Instead of switching state twice, first for `Foo()` and then for `Bar()`, it would do it just once.
+Although note that this is not done today for C++ in Clang at the highest optimisation level.

 Care has to be taken by the code generator while inlining streaming method in a non-streaming method and vice-versa.
 By adding required streaming state instructions at corresponding places, it should be possible to let inlining happen cross streaming method states.
 Lastly, while compiling streaming methods for target that does not have SME support, `throw PlatformNotSupportedException` can be inserted at the top of the method.

+All SME APIs would be marked as either "SME_STREAMING" and "SME_STREAMING_COMPATIBLE".
+This ensures it is always valid to call an SME API from any function.

 ```c#
 [SME_STREAMING]
 void Foo()
 {
   ...
 }

 [SME_STREAMING]
 void Bar()
 {